Organic cashmere: why is a kimono so expensive — and so precious?

 -

-3 times warmer at the same weight
+3 times warmer at equal weight,

 -

-extremely lightweight
+extremely lightweight,

 -

-never stings
+never itchy,

 -